-In FY 2020, VA's Chief Information Officer continued the Enterprise Cybersecurity Strategy Program (ECSP) to implement the VA Cybersecurity Strategy.
+In FY 2021, VA's Acting Chief Information Officer continued the Enterprise Cybersecurity Strategy Program (ECSP) to implement the VA Cybersecurity Strategy (VA issued a new cybersecurity strategy after FY 2021).
 Several initiatives have been launched, new tools have been implemented, and projects were actively being worked.
 However, issues remain with the consistent application of the security program and practices across VA's portfolio of systems.
 VA needs to ensure adequate control and risk management procedures are applied to all of their systems and applications in order to fully address previously identified weaknesses.
-The ECSP team has launched several high level action plans to address previously identified security weaknesses and the IT material weakness reported as part of the Consolidated Financial Statement Audit.
+The ECSP team has launched several high-level action plans to address previously identified security weaknesses and the IT material weakness reported as part of the Consolidated Financial Statement Audit.
 As part of the ongoing ECSP efforts, we noted improvements related to:

-- Improved security documentation and a new Governance, Risk, and Compliance tool. - Centralization of control functions. - Further maturation of predictive scanning process. - New tools and software implemented to improve change management and the timeliness of background investigations. - Enhanced boundary protections and network threat monitoring techniques. - Further enhancements and use of the centralized audit log collection and analysis tool.
+- Centralization of control functions. - Further maturation of the predictive scanning process and remediation of newer vulnerabilities. - New tools and software implemented to improve change management and the timeliness of background investigations. - Enhanced boundary protections and network threat monitoring techniques. - Further enhancements and use of the centralized audit log collection and analysis tool.

 However, the aforementioned controls require time to mature and demonstrate evidence of their effectiveness.
-Additionally, controls need to be applied in a holistic manner to information systems across VA in order to be considered consistent and fully effective.
-Accordingly, we continue to see information system security deficiencies similar in type and risk level to our findings in prior years and an overall inconsistent implementation of the security program.
+Additionally, controls need to be applied in a comprehensive manner to information systems across VA in order to be considered consistent and fully effective.
+Accordingly, we continue to see information system security deficiencies similar in type and risk level to our findings in prior years and an overall inconsistent implementation and enforcement of the security program.
 Moving forward, VA needs to ensure a proven process is in place across the agency.
 VA also needs to continue to address deficiencies that exist within access and configuration management controls across all systems and applications.
-VA has continued to mature its enterprise wide risk and security management processes however, we continue to identify deficiencies related to overall governance to include risk and authorization processes, plans of action and milestones (POA&M), and security control assessments (SCAs).
-Each of these processes is essential for protecting

-VA's mission-critical systems through appropriate risk mitigation strategies and is discussed in the following sections.
+VA has continued to mature its enterprise-wide risk and security management processes; however, we continue to identify deficiencies related to overall governance to include risk management processes, Plans of Action and Milestones (POA&M), and system security plans.
+Each of these processes is essential for protecting VA's mission-critical systems through appropriate risk mitigation strategies and is discussed in the following sections.

-Risk Management Strategy
+Risk Management

 VA has not consistently implemented components of its agency-wide information security risk management program to meet FISMA requirements.
 VA has established an enterprise risk management program; however, the policies, procedures, and documentation included in the program were not consistently implemented or applied across all VA systems.
 For example, previously known or identified system security risks were not consistently documented in corresponding remediation plans or considered in risk management decisions.
+Security artifacts such as Risk Assessments and POA&Ms were also not documented in accordance with VA policies.
 Additionally, VA's security control assessment process did not ensure that assessment teams were adequately independent from the systems under review and assessments did not address all required controls or fully evaluate the effectiveness of security controls.
 We also identified several instances of systems that were granted Authority to Operate without undergoing an independent assessment of security controls.